UIUCLearningLanguageLab/Humans/readme_project_description.md

 In the wild, the corpus includes too many elements, e.g. punctuation, all types of inflections(aspect, tense, voice), which are critical to word semantics, to the meaning of the language itself, but less to semantic memory.
-To train a semantic model speaking to formal semantic properties as D1, and D2, it is hard to say whether these linguistic elements have any significance, while they are hard to controll as variables.
+To train a semantic model speaking to formal semantic properties as D1, and D2, it is hard to say whether these linguistic elements have any significance, while they are hard to control as variables.

 Therefore, we need a corpus that is less 'linguistic', in the way that it involves meanings relating to semantic memory, but less to the language (for example, 'A dog is chasing the cat', and 'The dog chased a cat' have different meanings for